1 Oct 2021

-This way, you are anticipating dependencies and cross-over between your team and other teams.
+This way, you are anticipating dependencies and cross-over between your product team, and other teams.

-Presenting your roadmap to key stakeholders is a great opportunity to tell a compelling story about where you're going.
+Presenting your roadmap to key stakeholders is a great opportunity to tell a memorable and meaningful narrative and compelling story about where you're going.

 It's a chance to bring to life your product roadmap artifact.